The GJA elections and matters arising

 In 2017, the same illegal staying in office occurred, and it took a lot of pressure from some senior members of the Association to have the elections held.

-This time round, it took a member to issue a court process in May 2021 to force the executive to prepare and hold the election.
+This time around, it took a member to issue a court process in May 2021 to force the executive to prepare and hold the election.
 This is very disgusting, disappointing and shameful.

-The statement of claims filed at the Accra High Court were that the first defendant, Roland Affail Monney and the entire national executives (second defendants) tenure of office terminated on November 17th 2020 and therefore cannot set up an election committee to conduct any form of election for the Association.
+The statement of claims filed at the Accra High Court was that the first defendant, Roland Affail Monney and the entire national executives (second defendant) tenure of office terminated on November 17th 2020 and therefore cannot set up an election committee to conduct any form of election for the Association.

-The claims further stated that the action so far taken by the Election Committee, which was the third defendant in the suit, was therefore against the very constitution that set up all the defendants up.
+The claims further stated that the action so far taken by the Election Committee, which was the third defendant in the suit, was therefore against the very constitution that set up all the defendants.

 Among the reliefs the Plaintiff sought from the courts were an order against the defendants from holding themselves as officers of the Association; An order for the appointment of an Interim Management Committee; Declare all the actions of the defendants from November 17th 2020 to date as null and void and any other orders as the court deem fit.